obiradaniel/Udacity-Data-Engineering-Capstone-Obira-Daniel/README.md

 ### Options
 ### You can use EMR if you have pushed the parquet to S3.

-## S3 Bucket with monthly Raw Data 2016
+## S3 Bucket with monthly Raw Parquet Data 2016
 ![S3 Raw Bucket](https://raw.githubusercontent.com/obiradaniel/Udacity-Data-Engineering-Capstone-Obira-Daniel/master/Pictures/Raw_S3_bucket.png)

 ## Numerical Variable Distribution